-Here we have the most recent additions to the website, including news about our vessels.
+Here we have past and recent additions to the website, including news about our vessels.

 May 2014 - Liberty visits USS Hornet